DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxResizable/1 Configuration/handles.md

 ---
 ---
 ##### shortDescription
-Specifies which borders of the widget element are used as a handle.
+Specifies which borders of the UI component element are used as a handle.

 ---
 You can pass several values separated by a space.
 For example, "right bottom".